Raiz Invest Super

 Address: PO Box 7540 GCMC QLD 9726

 You should read the important information about cooling off (including restrictions applicable to refunds) and complaints handling before making a decision.
-Go to Section 8 of the Member Guide which is available by going to www.raizinvest.com.au.
+Refer to Section 8 of the Member Guide available at www.raizinvest.com.au. or on request by phoning 1800 455 666.
 The information relating to cooling off and complaints handling may change between the time when you read this PDS and the day when acquire this product.

-This Member Guide is issued by Diversa Trustees Limited as the Trustee of the DIY Master Plan.
+This Member Guide is issued by Diversa Trustees Limited as the Trustee of Raiz Invest Superannuation.

 RSE Registration No R1070743